 Restrict permissions to the webcam in the settings

 You can restrict permissions to your webcam in your browser settings.
 You can add blocked sites and restrict permissions that provide access to the camera.
-Instead of letting all websites use the cam, you can limit or require each site to ask before activating the camera.
-You can also restrict access to your microphone if you believe someone may try to steal your recordings.

 Avoid phishing traps

 Refrain from clicking on links in emails from untrustworthy domains or senders.
 Phishing emails are often sent by hackers who want to gain access to usernames, passwords, or other sensitive information.
-These attacks may try to get the target to hand over this information by claiming they need to “update” it or by infecting their computer with viruses.

 Avoiding hackers and cybercriminals is a daunting task.
 However, the tips above can help you accomplish this goal.
-By using a strong anti-virus program, updating software often, and not falling prey to phishing attempts, you can increase your cybersecurity and rest assured that you are not being secretly recorded.
+By using a strong anti-virus program, updating software often, using a VPN and not falling prey to phishing attempts, you can increase your cybersecurity and rest assured that you are not being secretly recorded.